kushaldas/johnnycanencrypt/docs/api.rst

                         >>> ks.decrypt_file(secret_key1, "/tmp/data.txt.asc", "/tmp/plain.txt", password=password)
                         >>> with open("/tmp/hello.gpg", "rb") as fobj:
                         ...     ks.decrypt_file(secret_key1, fobj, "/tmp/plain.txt", password=password)

+        .. method:: decrypt_file_on_card(certdata: bytes, filepath: bytes, output: bytes, pin:bytes):

+                Decryptes the given *filepath* and writes the output to the given *output* path using the smartcard.
+You will have to pass the public key as the *certdata* argument.

         .. method:: delete_key(key: Union[str, Key]) -> None: